aimacode/aima-python/README.md

 # ![](https://github.com/aimacode/aima-java/blob/gh-pages/aima3e/images/aima3e.jpg)aima-python <a href="https://travis-ci.org/aimacode/aima-python" target="_blank"><img src="https://api.travis-ci.org/aimacode/aima-python.svg?branch=master" alt="Build Status"></a><a href="http://mybinder.org/repo/aimacode/aima-python" target="_blank"><img src="http://mybinder.org/badge.svg" alt="Binder"></a>

 Python code for the book *Artificial Intelligence: A Modern Approach.* You can use this in conjunction with a course on AI, or for study on your own.
-We're loooking for [solid contributors](https://github.com/aimacode/aima-python/blob/master/CONTRIBUTING.md) to help.
+We're looking for [solid contributors](https://github.com/aimacode/aima-python/blob/master/CONTRIBUTING.md) to help.

 ## Python 3.4